CSC207-2022F-UofT/course-project-flipwise-group-129/README.md

-# Project Template

-This is a template repository for CSC 207 projects.
-This repository contains starter code for a gradle project.
-It also contains workflow documents that give instructions on how to manage your Github repository and how to use Github Projects for efficient collaboration.

 # How to start and run your program
 - [ ] Clone the Project Flipwise repository and open the folder in your Intellij (preferred to easily make JavaDoc)
 - [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.